unswmedicine/erica_engineer_interview_task_003_public/README.md

 # Level 100 AWS EC2 test

-The unlikely remit is to bring up a web site (very simple, just basic nginx) as a publically accessible web site, with an attached data volume for later use.
+The unlikely remit is to bring up a web site (very simple) as a publically accessible web site, with an attached data volume for later use.

 There are several problems with this stack.
 Review the requirements below and fork and make a PR for your solution.